Mersock/aws-eks-fluxcd-demo/README.md

 helm create nginx
 ```

+- Package chart and push chart to ECR repository
-- Important!
-Update name in `Chart.yaml` to the same name wit ECR repository
+Important!
+Before package and push uppdate name in `Chart.yaml` to the same name wit ECR repository

 ```
 helm package .